 Some women pump while baby is being fed while others choose to pump between feeds during the day.Whichever you choose, make sure to pump around the same time every day so that the body expects the session and will make milk for it.

 Another option for those who prefer to continue breastfeeding at night without sharing feeding duty, is to have the partner be in charge of other nighttime responsibilities.
 For example, they may bring a hungry baby to be breastfed, then when baby is done eating, they would help by burping baby, changing their diaper, and getting baby back to sleep.

 How can I get started with sharing nighttime newborn responsibilities with my partner?

 Communicate and put the plan in writing

 Be proactive and have a discussion with your partner before the night comes.
-Map out a schedule or a plan of execution to help avoid arguments over whose responsibility is what in the night.
+Map out a schedule or a plan to help avoid arguments over whose responsibility is what in the night.
 With a thought-out plan in place, there will be no question as to whose turn it is to wake and tend to your baby’s nighttime needs.

 Decide what exactly needs to be done

 Be sure everyone who is sharing in nighttime responsibilities knows exactly what those responsibilities are!